 The #1 problem is the bar angle not being wide enough to accommodate the horse's scapula and muscles, so it pinches the withers and causes muscle atrophy, which in turn causes their whole top line to drop in an effort to get away from the pain.

-2. The majority of horses we see, (not all of course) of many breeds, are getting flatter & wider backed, shorter coupled in the critical area where the tree of the saddle sits and don’t have much definition in the withers.
+2. The majority of horses we see, (not all of course) of many breeds, are getting flatter, wider backed & shorter coupled in the critical area where the tree of the saddle sits and some don’t have much definition in the withers.
 We have found the best universal tree (if you can have only one saddle) has a much wider bar flare (14” - 15”) compared to most saddles.
 The bars have no convex bump in the front bottom part of the bars and the bar lengths are 22 1/2”- 23 1/2” long depending on seat length needed, with a gullet width of 6 3/4” & a gullet height of 8”.

 *Unfortunately many of the “full quarter horse” tree bars are not angled out wide enough and not all “full quarter horse” trees are the same; in fact, we have seen a big difference in them.
 Many saddles called ”full quarter horse” are wider in the gullet but not angled out much different than “semi quarter horse” bars.
 The bars also need to be flatter on the bottom without a convex ball pushing into the wither pockets.

-*A lot of the saddle industry is basing the design of their trees on horses with abnormal anatomy, muscles atrophied especially in the wither area and a dropped top line from being ridden with saddles that are too narrow.
-It is like in China where some of the women bind their feet to make them smaller and deform the shape!
-Bad fitting saddles will deform a horse’s back and interfere with their ability to perform their best, in comfort and style.
+*A lot of the saddle industry is basing the design of their trees unintentionally on horses with abnormal anatomy, muscles atrophied especially in the wither area and a dropped top line from being ridden with saddles that are too narrow, these problems are so common it has become the norm.
+It is like in China where some of the women bind their feet to make them smaller and deform the shape or where women have deformed their rid cage from wearing corsets!
+Bad fitting saddles will deform a horse’s back and interfere with their ability to perform their best in comfort.

 3. Many horses can’t accommodate more than 22 1/2” long bars on a tree.
 The majority of western saddles made today have 24” bars.
 Unfortunately for bigger riders that need a bigger seat 16” and up we are forced to use bars that are 23 1/2” long.